Usage, Attribution, and Implications

 Hi, my name is Sebastian Baltes,

-I'm a researcher, teaching assistant, and Ph.D. student at the Software Engineering Group of Trier University in Germany.
+I am a postdoctoral researcher and teaching assistant at the Software Engineering Group of Trier University in Germany.
 In my research, I empirically analyze software developers' work habits to identify requirements for new tools and point to possible tool and process improvements.
 For me, thoroughly analyzing and understanding the state-of-practice is an essential first step towards improving how software is being developed.
 Too often, decisions are still rather opinion-based than data-informed.
 My long-term goal is to bridge the gap between empirical research and practice, both by studying relevant phenomena and by communicating the results back to practitioners.
 Some of my research projects already led to recommendations for researchers and practitioners, others to the development of novel tool prototypes.

 To complement qualitative results derived from interviews, observational studies, or open-ended survey questions, I apply data-mining techniques to open source software projects or other data sets.
 I further maintain the open dataset SOTorrent that other researchers can use to study the origin, evolution, and usage of Stack Overflow content.
 This dataset was selected as the official mining challenge of MSR 2019.
 I am also interested in information visualization and visual analytics, exploring how interactive visualizations can support humans in analyzing data.
 I regularly develop custom visualization that we have been using in different research projects to explore data or to derive patterns.
 I support open science and open data practices: I try to publish data, software, analysis scripts, and paper preprints whenever possible.
 Moreover, I argue for an active discussion about research methodology and ethical issues in the software engineering research community.